-- The Common Misconceptions Of Electric Fireplaces – Many people have a lot of misconceptions about how electric fireplaces work, how difficult they are to set up, and how complicated the variety of options are to control.
+- The Common Misconceptions Of Electric Fireplaces – Many people have a lot of misconceptions about how electric fireplaces work, how difficult they are to set up, and how complicated the variety of options is to control.
 This section will help remedy these common misconceptions.

-- The Downsides Of A Traditional Fireplace – Here we will list the four different types of fireplaces that wood-burning people commonly have in their home and all of the many downsides that come with them.
+- The Downsides Of A Traditional Fireplace – Here we will list the four different types of fireplaces that wood-burning people commonly have in their homes and all of the many downsides that come with them.
 After reading this, you’ll definitely think twice about considering using one.

 - Why A Gas Fireplace Isn’t The Best Alternative To A Wood Fireplace – Despite gas fireplaces being a slightly better alternative to having a fireplace that burns wood, there are still plenty of disadvantages.
 This section will shed some light on the problems that come with the two most common types of fireplaces that burn gas.